 Winter Delights: Khun Rikon's Caro Deer Fondue

 One of the greatest pleasures that winter brings us is undoubtedly enjoying an exquisite fondue.
-It's cold outside and the windows are fogged with baho, but inside the house the heat of the flame, the smell of melted cheese and the embrace of a gathering with family or friends, returns the heat to these icy months.
+It is cold outside and the windows are steamed up with fog, but inside the house the heat of the flame, the smell of melted cheese and the embrace of a gathering with family or friends bring warmth back to these icy months.

-At home we are true fondue lovers and it is not surprising that the latest addition to our shop is the Khun Rikon Caro Deer fondue.
-An authentic jewel that we are going to explain a little more about in this post.
+At home we are true lovers of fondues and it is not surprising that the latest addition to our store is the Caro Deer fondue from Khun Rikon.
+An authentic jewel of which we are going to explain a little more in this post.

 This Caro Deer fondue set with Rechaud Modern base has been designed in Switzerland and made in Germany.
 The Nordic mentality is evident in their perfect finishes, let's not forget that they are the true experts when it comes to fondues!

-If any of you have had the opportunity to see it up close, you will agree with me that it is a set with an exquisite design and exceptional quality.
-The saucepan, 23cm in diameter, is made of white ceramic with typically Swiss decoration and can be used on any stove, including induction.
-The base is made of cherry wood and a varnished nickel grille to prevent rust.
+If any of you have had the opportunity to see it up close, you will agree with me that it is an exquisitely designed set of exceptional quality.
+The saucepan, 23cm in diameter, is made of white ceramic with typical Swiss decoration and can be used on any stove, including induction.
+The base is made of cherry wood and a varnished nickel grid to prevent rust.

-Diving through the internet I found this original recipe prepared with the Caro Deer Fondue.
-I will try to recreate it when I am a little more recovered from the pregnancy.
+Diving on the internet I found this original recipe prepared with the Caro Deer Fondue.
+I'll try to recreate it when I'm a little more recovered from the pregnancy.
 If someone is ahead of me, send me presentation photos.
 I would love to see everyone's interpretation of the recipe!

-Tomato and cheese fondue with a touch of spice and olive bread cubes.
+Tomato and cheese fondue with a spicy touch and cubes of olive bread.

-1 pepperoncini or chilli pepper, washed, seeded and cut into thin strips
+1 pepperoncini or chilli, washed, seeded and cut into thin strips

 1 small onion, peeled and finely chopped